salted-herring/salted-cropper/js/cropperjs/README.md

 - Type: `Number`
 - Default: `0`
 - Options:
-  - `0`: the crop box is just within the container
+  - `0`: no restrictions
-  - `1`: the crop box should be within the canvas
+  - `1`: restrict the crop box to not exceed the size of the canvas.
-  - `2`: the canvas should not be within the container
+  - `2`: restrict the minimum canvas size to fit within the container.
+If the proportions of the the canvas and the container differ, the minimum canvas will be surrounded by extra space in one of the dimensions.
-  - `3`: the container should be within the canvas
+  - `3`: restrict the minimum canvas size to fill fit the container.
+If the proportions of the canvas and the container are different, the container will not be able to fit the whole canvas in one of the dimensions.

 Define the view mode of the cropper.
+If you set `viewMode` to `0`, the crop box can extend outside the canvas, while a value of `1`, `2` or `3` will restrict the crop box to the size of the canvas.
+A `viewMode` of `2` or `3` will additionally restrict the canvas to the container.
+Note that if the proportions of the canvas and the container are the same, there is no difference between `2` and `3`.

 ### dragMode